 Supplies are starting to tighten especially in the Panhandle, North, and Western Regions where precipitation and the influx of hay from drought-stricken states such as Colorado are shortening.
 Drought conditions have expanded in the West and in the Panhandle.

 According to the US Drought Monitor, year-to-date precipitation in Midland, Texas totaled just above 6 to 8 inches which is 59 percent of the normal amount.
 In the Texas Panhandle, year-to-date precipitation in Borger, Texas was 8 point 87 inches which is just 48% of normal.
 However, the Southern region received anywhere from 4-11 inches of much-needed rain due to Tropical Storm Beta.

-You can stay up to date on all the local Ag News by clicking over to ETXAgNews.com.
+You can stay up to date on the latest local Ag News.
+Click over to ETXAgNews.com.